185th Air Refueling Wing Military Ball headlined by Maj. Gen. Vaughan

-Col. Sonya Morrison, 185th Air Refueling Wing Commander, presents Maj.
-Gen. Edward Vaughan, the Director of Space Operations for the National Guard Bureau, with a 185th Tail Flash Plaque.
-The 185th featured Vaughan as the keynote speaker for a military ball over the October training weekend in South Sioux City.
+The 185th Air Refueling Wing featured Maj.
+Gen. Edward Vaughan, the Director of Space Operations for the National Guard Bureau, as the keynote speaker for a military ball over the October training weekend in South Sioux City.

+Vaughan is the senior joint space officer and military advisor for space operations to the Chief of the National Guard Bureau.

+Vaughan advised senior members to take junior members under their wing and explain what “readiness” means to them.
+Vaughan also encouraged unit members to continuously better themselves, trust in themselves and their leaders, and to adopt victory mindset.

 |Date Taken: